storageos/pre-test/README.md

 Write a function that validates that a []string of files contains all the expected files, and no unexpected files.

+For extra points return what files are missing/unexpected

 The expected files include cluster specific and node specific files.

 ```